I Can't Stop Me: Music video

+Promotion

 Hours after the song and the album's release, on October 26, 2020, Twice held a live meeting called "Twice 'I Can't Stop Me' Special Live" on Naver's V app and YouTube, introducing songs from the album and communicating with their fans.
 To promote the song and Eyes Wide Open, the group appeared and performed on several South Korean music programs, starting with Mnet's M!
 Countdown on October 29, where they performed "I Can't Stop Me" and "Up No More".
 They also appeared on KBS2's Music Bank, MBC's Show!
 Music Core, MBC M's Show Champion, and SBS' Inkigayo, to perform the song.
 In the second week of promotion, "I Can't Stop Me" won the top spot on Show Champion on November 4.
 A clip featuring group members Nayeon, Sana, Momo, and Chaeyoung, performing relay dance to the song, was posted to TikTok the same day.
 Twice performed the song for their US television debut with their appearance on the "#PlayAtHome" series of The Late Show With Stephen Colbert on November 30.
+Jeongyeon, who was on hiatus due to anxiety, did not participate in any promotional activities.
+She resumed activities with the group on January 31, 2021, at the 30th Seoul Music Awards, where they performed "I Can't Stop Me" as a full group for the first time.